LtbLightning/bdk-flutter/README.md

 ## Bdk-Flutter
-A Flutter library for the Bitcoin Development Kit (https://bitcoindevkit.org/)
+A Flutter implementation of the  [Bitcoin Development Kit](https://bitcoindevkit.org/)

 ## Table of Contents